peterldowns/wwikt/README.md

 **5/2 19:03** Got everything working on dotcloud.
 Tomorrow I'll try to actually build an app.
 I feel a little bit like I'm writing Python with different syntax right now — hopefully that changes tomorrow!
 I think I'm just going to use Bootstrap for the layout and make it super, super simple.
 Might actually rip the design I have on sexpert right now and shove it up.
 That's a pretty essential search layout.

 **5/3 18:36** Well, I didn't really keep a very good log of my progress.
 But, as of right now I have facebook login working and everything's set up to make the OpenGraph searches.
 Now I've got to do some place parsing and cool things like that.
 Woo hoo!

+**5/3 20:07** So, sweet, I've got the facebook login actually working and everything.
+Very cool.
+But I'm losing steam on finishing the rest of the app tonight, I'm kind of tired and a little bit sick.
+So maybe I'll do the location matching tomorrow?
+Or some other day.